gvwilson/thirdbit/src/fiction/santas/index.md

 she suggested.

-Thirty seconds and three corners later, the corridor brought them to a ladder with eight rungs that had been polished silver in patches by hard use.
+Thirty seconds and three corners later, the corridor brought them to a short ladder with rungs polished by hard use.
 Finner clambered up into the murmur and bustle of the bridge of a airship in flight.
 The front wall was made of hexagonal glass panels held together by thin strips of brass.
 The walls to either side were filled with instruments, controls, and relays.
-A pair of elves in blue uniforms paced back and forth beside them, adjusting dials and jotting notes on clipboards.
+Santas and elves in blue uniforms paced back and forth beside them, adjusting dials and jotting notes on clipboards.
 Another uniformed elf stood facing the enormous window with her hands clasped behind her back.